ramcmana/ramcmana.github.io/README.md

-# How to Embed 3D Models in HTML Using <model-viewer>
+# How to Embed 3D Models in HTML Using '<model-viewer>'

 - requires a .glb or .gltf file
 - uses the open source <model-viewer> web component